icaromedeiros/icaromedeiros.github.io-source/content/pages/talks.rst

 :tags: talks
 :date: 2014-08-10

-One of the most rewarding things in Computer Science is to share knowledge and be part of a professional community.
+One of the most rewarding things in Computer Science is to share knowledge and be part of a vibrant professional community.

-In this page I share some of my presentations.

-The full list is in my `slideshare profile <http://www.slideshare.net/icaromedeiros>`_.
+Here is my slideshelf on `slideshare <http://www.slideshare.net/icaromedeiros>`_ and below a short description of each presentation.

+Sorry if you are reading this on mobile, slideshare iframes are not mobile-friendly.

+.. raw:: html

+    <iframe src="http://www.slideshare.net/icaromedeiros/slideshelf" width="615px" height="470px" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:none;" allowfullscreen webkitallowfullscreen mozallowfullscreen></iframe>

 Linked data in use (en)
 -----------------------